TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 1/Hebrews 1.14.md

 ---

-Are they not all ministering spirits, sent forth to do service for the sake of them that shall inherit salvation?
+Aren't they all serving spirits, sent out to do service for the sake of those who will inherit salvation?